 These are our favorite sunscreens for babies and kids.

 This is the most important hiking gear, other than food and water.
 Breathable, no-chafe hiking socks like Smartwool are great for longer hikes.

 Hiking shoes could be tennis shoes or a more durable pair of hiking boots depending on where and how long you are hiking.
 You want to be comfortable and able to manage any rocky terrain without getting blisters.

 My favorite hiking pants are ones that have legs that zip off to convert to shorts.
 Bring a fleece and light rain jacket that you can pack in your backpack.
 Chances are that you will encounter different temperatures along the way, and different weather can roll in quickly.

 One of the first Colorado hikes I went on began as a sunny fall day then turned into a snowstorm on our way back to the trailhead.

 Hiking is also a teaching and learning opportunity.
 Set an example and teach your kids to leave no trace.

 For more tip on packing for your hike, read these 7 Tips for Hiking in the Desert.

 The Payoff of Hiking with Kids

 Don’t miss the opportunity this summer to get your entire family outside and hiking through green fields, across sparkling streams, through canyons and up to waterfalls — or even around the neighborhood or in your nearest state park.
 At the end of the day, you will all sleep better and be healthier and happier.
-There’s not a better gift you could give your children than a love of hiking.
+There’s not a better gift you can give your children than a love of hiking.